 Traditional Dances for Healing and Transformation

 Our practice is guided by Laura Shannon‘s pioneering research on the earth-based traditions from the Balkans and Asia Minor.
-The songs and dances are our guides and inspiration for finding a deepened sense of connection in community and for building an intimate relationship with Mother Earth.
-There are so many old world songs about the cherished homeland.
+The dances are our guides and inspiration for finding a deepened sense of connection in community and for building an intimate relationship with Mother Earth.
 What would it be like to dance with our home landscape with this same intimate love?

 Newcomers are welcome any week.
 You can come with your aches and pains.
 People from any cultural background and all gender expressions are welcome.
 Please wear clothes that allow for freedom of movement and most importantly that you feel good in.
 Shoes are optional.